Meowmaritus/DSAnimStudio/README.md

+## Basic User Instructions (Unpacked Game):
+  1. Run application.
+  1. Go to `File`->`Open`
+  1. Load a .anibnd or .anibnd.dcx.
+  1. Enter the information required, such as game executable, ModEngine folder (if applicable), etc.
+  1. Select where the unpacked ANIBND should be saved (the "project directory").
+  1. Select an animation ID on the left pane
+  1. Drag some events around or otherwise mess with things (try the bottom-right pane for editing the highlighted event)
+  1. (Optional) Play with the model/animation viewer pane on the top-right.
+  1. (Optional) Play with the options in the menu bar.
+  1. Hit Ctrl+S to save.
+  1. Make sure your game is setup to load the edited loose ANIBND file.
+This is more of a general Souls modding thing that is too specific to cover here.

+## Basic User Instructions (Packed Game):
+  1. Run application.
+  1. Go to `File`->`Open From Packed Game Data Archives...`
+  1. Enter the information required, such as game executable, ModEngine folder (if applicable), etc.
+  1. Select which ANIBND/CHRBND you would like to use.
+  1. Select where the unpacked ANIBND should be saved (the "project directory").
+  1. Select an animation ID on the left pane
+  1. Drag some events around or otherwise mess with things (try the bottom-right pane for editing the highlighted event)
+  1. (Optional) Play with the model/animation viewer pane on the top-right.
+  1. (Optional) Play with the options in the menu bar.
+  1. Hit Ctrl+S to save.
+  1. Make sure your game is setup to load the edited loose ANIBND file.
+This is more of a general Souls modding thing that is too specific to cover here.

 ## About DS Anim Studio:
 * Edits the TimeAct Editor files of Dark Souls, Bloodborne, Dark Souls 3, and Sekiro.
 These files control **everything** that happens on a specific frame of an animation, such as:
   * Activating invulnerability frames.